Kerala Panchakarma Treatment

 Panchakarma Treatment in Kerala constitutes three steps of purification:

 - Paschat Karma – Post Purification Procedure

-Purva Karma procedure starts with two sets of therapies: Oleation and Fomentation.
+Purva Karma procedure is the first panchakarma treatment procedure which starts with two sets of therapies: Oleation and Fomentation.

 Snehana (Oleation): Snehana involves the application of oil or oily substance on the body.
 Medicated oils and ghee are particularly used for the internal application.
 The oils or ghee acts as an effective medium and nourishes the deeper tissues and it also helps in carrying the medicinal ingredients to every cell of the body and loosen up toxins stuck in the cells.

 Swedana (Sweating): Snehana therapies are generally followed by swedana therapies.
 The tissues made soft by snehana therapies become more flexible by subsequent sweating.
 The toxins accumulated in the body loosened by snehana liquefy due to swedana and help to flush out of the body.